 2. Skin incision

-A standard facelift incision is made through skin and subcutaneous tissues.
+A standard facelift incision is made through the skin and subcutaneous tissues.
 This incision may vary depending on local anatomy and hair distribution patterns.

 Part of the preauricular incision may be hidden behind the tragus (endaural incision).